 I cannot agree with this argument and it heartens me that there are others, such as the staff of, and many of the visitors to Kariega Game Reserve that agree with me.
 Creatures both great and small have brought so much interest and enjoyment to my life that I hate to think that future generations might be deprived of this pleasure and stimulation.

-The lynx having watched us for some time, decided that it was safe to carry on its way in mum’s footsteps and after a last glance in our direction turned and slipped away into the nearby dune slack.
+The caracal having watched us for some time, decided that it was safe to carry on its way in mum’s footsteps and after a last glance in our direction turned and slipped away into the nearby dune slack.
 We silently turned to smile at one another before continuing on our way into the sunset.